-- Use a preoperative briefing to coordinate the team, share the plan, establish cohesion, and ensure preparedness for each day's procedure.
-The briefing can be extremely useful for improving teamwork, operative flow, and performance.
-This also can be done in conjunction with the surgical safety checklist. - Employ read-backs, check-backs, and cross-training to develop a shared understanding of the key points of a task (e.g., going on/off bypass; robot docking; converting to open), available resources, and strategies for crisis management.
-Mature and collaborative teams make an increased number of anticipatory movements to support each other. - Use the postcase debriefing to review what went well and what did not go well, using a blame-free system that can allow for continuous improvement to address points of stress.
+- Employ read-backs, check-backs, and cross-training to develop a shared understanding of the key points of a task (e.g., going on/off bypass; robot docking; converting to open), available resources, and strategies for crisis management.
+Mature and collaborative teams make an increased number of anticipatory movements to support each other. - Use the post-case debriefing to review what went well and what did not go well, using a blame-free system that can allow for continuous improvement to address points of stress.
 This is particularly useful, especially when teams experience recurrent problems. - Implement checklists to set up team expectations, reduce reliance on memory or expertise, and prepare for anticipated challenges. - Include brief pauses during the operation to allow the team to refresh themselves cognitively and physically.
 Checking in with each other and restating the plan can also encourage team cohesion.
 Adding intraoperative exercises may be considered (see Appendix 1).

-• Use prospective assessment to identify potential hazards before they have a negative impact on surgeons' cognitive process and cause disruption to the surgical team's performance.
+Use prospective assessment to identify potential hazards before they have a negative impact on surgeons' cognitive process and cause disruption to the surgical team's performance.
 When introducing new equipment or technologies into the operating room, plan the introduction of new equipment at a time when your most experienced team members are present.

-• Acquire deep familiarity with the functions of operating room equipment by continually pursuing new training opportunities to build confidence and maintain calmness when working in the operating room.
+Acquire deep familiarity with the functions of operating room equipment by continually pursuing new training opportunities to build confidence and maintain calmness when working in the operating room.

 Appendix 1.

-Pre- and Postcase Stretching and Stabilization Exercises
+Pre- and Post-case Stretching and Stabilization Exercises